 Ideology: Brexit, Trump and the Future of Humanity

-The first important thing that strikes smart, young people about the world is generally not how unfair and unapologetically insane it is, but how casually most people seem to be responding to this baffling arrangement.
-They might learn, for example, that there is enough food and buildings for everybody, before someone tells them, “well, yes, but there’s not enough money to pay for them, so you need to get a job.”
+The first thing that generally strikes smart, young adults about the world is not just how unfair and unapologetically insane it is, but how casually society seems to be responding to this arrangement.
+They might learn that there is enough food and buildings for everybody, for example, before somebody else tells them, “well, yes, but there’s not enough money to pay for them, so you need to get a job.”

-At this point, flabbergasted, a smart, young person would have to be pretty lacking in creativity if they didn’t next think, “What?
+At this point, flabbergasted, a smart, young adult would have to be pretty lacking in creativity if they didn’t next think, “What?
 Who’s in charge of this madness?
 These lunatics must be stopped!

 So far, so good.
 That’s your twenties sorted.